Terms & Definitions

 Mother Starter

 The Mother Starter is the “go to” sourdough starter from which you would then cultivate new batches for each baking session.
-It is always maintained, typically it is kept in the refrigerator and fed weekly.
-In my kitchen, it is never completely used up so that I retain at least a couple tablespoons to grow more “mother” starter.
+It is always maintained, typically (for occasional home bakers) it is kept in the refrigerator and fed weekly.
+In my kitchen, it is never completely used up so that I retain at least a couple of tablespoons to grow more “mother” starter.
 Some recipes tell you to use the mother in building the dough, then keep some of the now built up bulk starter and turn it back into your mother.
-I don’t do it that way for the very real fear that one day I’ll forget to “keep some back” and bake the whole thing, loosing my starter in the process.
-Yes, it happens.
+I don’t do it that way for the very real possibility that one day I’ll forget to “keep some back” and bake the whole thing, loosing my starter in the process.
+Yes, it happens even to experienced bakers.
 So instead I always use a “discard” from a feed to build up the required dough starter.
 It works precisely the same without the risk of baking your mother by accident.
 And you don’t want to bake your mother, right?

 This is also referred to as a “chef starter” or simply “starter“.

 And in my house, it has also been referred to, over time, as Audrey, Carl and, currently, PJ.
-Yes, my starter has a name.
+Yes, my starters are given names.
 No, I’m not the only one with a named starter (in cases you were wondering).

 French Fold or Stretch and Fold